StuPro-TOSCAna/TOSCAna/server/src/main/resources/kubernetes/kubernetes-transformation-readme.md

 ### Deploying manually

-In some cases the Automated deployscript cannot be used.
-For example because you need to specify the registry secret in the kubernetes manifest.
+In some cases the Automated deploy script cannot be used.
+For example because you need to specify the registry secret in the Kubernetes manifest.

-In that case you can still use the `push-images.sh` script to push the images to the registry and to modify the manifest to feature the resulting image tags (including the registry URL).-
+In that case you can still use the `push-images.sh` script to push the images to the registry and to modify the manifest to feature the resulting image tags (including the registry URL).

 Assuming the images have been pushed you can use
 ```bash